 Google Sheets has a built-in function called ImportXML which will import pieces of structured data from a webpage to a Google Sheet.
-You can use this function to import almost any publicly available information (unfortunately you can't use it with websites that you have to authenticate to).
+You can use this function to import publicly available information (unfortunately you can't use it with websites that you have to authenticate to or prevent scrapping).

 We recommend working through the first 4 chapters of this blog post as it will give you a really good basic knowledge of reading source code and interpreting HTML, XPath and the ImportXML function.

 Once you've got your head around these things, come back to this article and we'll explain how you can use your newfound knowledge to the benefit of your Geckoboard dashboard.

 Step1: Importing Twitter Follower Data

 - Navigate to our Twitter feed http://twitter.com/geckoboard (we’re using Safari in our example).

 - Right-click on the page and click Show Page Source.

 - We’re looking for the Follower count in amongst all the code so click inside the code that appears and press Command + F (or Control + F) and type in "followers".

 - The screenshot below shows the section of the page source that forms the image above e.g. Tweets, Following, Followers, Favorites.

 - Our goal is to find something in the source code that uniquely identifies the number of followers we have.
 On closer inspection we can see that, inside the <a> tag, is an element called data-nav=”followers”.
 This element is our key to importing just the piece of data that states how many followers we have.